gaforov/TestNGFramework/README.md

 1. Organized, minimalistic, and clean coding is the key!
 <p>&nbsp;</p>

-When someone opens your framework, you don't want this happen to them?
+When someone pulls/opens your framework, you don't want this happen to them?

 - ![](screenshots/tupperware-fail_clean_coding.gif)